TomNong/learningpal_api/readme.md

   3. Using above two API to achieve problem sheet auto grading

 ## For Usage of Handwritten math equation recognition API
-You can use provided image to test.
+You can use provided images to test.
+Provided 15 random math equations under image_test folder
-If you want to change the image for testing, please replace the IMG_NAME in image_sender.py to the image that you put in the same directory.

 ### Dependency
 ```